wider2/KotlinSunriseSunset/README.md

     1. Detect network connection
     2. Determine local GPS coordinates
     3. Get Api request to server with current coordinates to get time of sunrise and sunset
-    4. Provide search ability to get coordinates by city name
+    4. Provide search ability to get coordinates by city name with help of OpenStreetMap Api
     5. Store search result in Room database to prevent redundant network request

 ### Google Places API - not used in this application.